-NFDI4Culture Forum Data Publication and Data Availability #1: Kick-off for Repositories
+NFDI4Culture Forum Data Publication and Availability #1: Kick-off for repositories - Report

 Within the NFDI4Culture consortium, Task Area 4 (TA 4) is responsible for the domain of data publication and availability.
 In order to determine the current state of the community and to query any needs, the first forum was held on March 12, 2021.
 For this purpose, operators of already established repositories that offer their services independently of institutions in the field of material and immaterial cultural heritage were specifically invited.
 A total of 38 participants from 16 institutions took part in the event.
 In order to become familiar with the repository providers, the forum focused on the presentation of the respective offers and services with special attention to their problems and challenges.
 Furthermore, the participants were asked about their expectations regarding the collaboration with NFDI4Culture.